(1) Business Risks

 (d) Listed securities price risk

 The Group has large holdings of marketable securities.
 For listed shares, the Group confirms the holding purpose for a security on an annual basis, and listed share holdings are being sold from the perspective of improved capital efficiency.
-Nonetheless, a major decline in the stock market could impair the Group’s investment portfolio and, in turn, adversely affect the Group’s operating performance and/or financial condition.
+Nonetheless, a major decline in stock prices could result in fluctuations in the fair price of marketable securities and, in turn, adversely affect the Group’s operating performance and/or financial condition.

 3) Credit risks